twopin/CAMP/README.md

 CAMP is a sequence-based deep learning framework for multifaceted prediction of peptide-protein interactions, including not only binary peptide-protein interactions, but also corresponding peptide binding residues.

-### Notice
+### Notice (Updated in 2022/10/19)

 Since CAMP exploits a series of sequence-based features, you CANNOT use CAMP when the primary sequence information of peptides and proteins is unknown.
 In addition, you need to replace any non-standard amino acid with 'X' first.

-Pay attention to that if you want to train with your own data.
+Since many researchers raise similar requests, I re-implemented CAMP using Python3+pytorch recently and the model file with corresponding training/predicting scripts will be uploaded this month. ( You can still use the original version trained by Python2+Keras).

 ### Requirement